binaryage/asepsis-web/index.md

 #### Sounds scary.
 Is this safe?

-> Well uhmmm, use it at your own risk :-) It sounds scary but it should be a pretty lightweight solution.
-You should [review the code](http://github.com/binaryage/asepsis) to see what it does.
+> Well uhmmm, <b>use it at your own risk</b> :-) It sounds scary but it should be pretty lightweight solution.
+You should [review the code](http://github.com/binaryage/asepsis) to understand what it does.

+#### Does it work with OS X 10.10 (Yosemite) ?

+> Yes, since Asepsis 1.5.

 #### Does it work with OS X 10.9 (Mavericks) ?

 > Yes, since Asepsis 1.4.

-> Asepsis 1.3.2 does not work with OS X 10.9 and the installer will refuse to install.
+#### Does it work with OS X 10.8 (Mountain Lion) ?

+> Yes, since Asepsis 1.3.

+#### Does it work with OS X 10.7 (Lion) ?

+> No. Last version supporting Lion is Asepsis 1.4.1.

+#### Does it work with OS X 10.6 (Snow Leopard) ?

+> No.

 #### What if .DS_Store file is already present in a folder?

 > Asepsis will use it.
 It won't redirect it in this case.
 This way Asepsis works seamlessly with DMG archives or folders you browse on a network.
 If you delete the .DS_Store file, next time it will be created in the prefix folder.
 This is pretty simple approach how to adopt Asepsis incrementally on folder-by-folder basis.

 #### How could I migrate existing .DS_Store files?